IgniteUI/help-topics/topics/01_General-and-Getting-Started/16_HistoryJS_Integration_with_IgniteUI_controls.md

 ```
 As you see we choose our state to have the name of the feature and the pageIndex.
 This is all we need to have the proper paging state and restore it lately.
-Note: In the sample code below you can see what the _formURL()_ method is doing to create an propert URL.
+Note: In the sample code below you can see what the _formURL()_ method is doing to create an proper URL.
 In this case with paging, it builds the following string: "?page=2" and associate it with the current paging state, while for other features it is more complicated.

 Then the state can be recovered inside the statechange event handler: